 The city of Whangarei is a thriving city with a vibrant arts community.
 Quayside is a popular place to relax and watch the boats from a café.

-West of the city centre, in the suburb of Maunu, there’s an excellent natural history museum complete with Kiwi bird house.
+West of the city centre, in the suburb of Maunu, there’s an outstanding natural history museum complete with a Kiwi birdhouse.
 Nearby, a native bird recovery centre nurses birds back to health.

 At Whangarei Falls, you can see the waterfall that’s often called the ‘most photogenic waterfall in New Zealand’.
 Drive further to Whangarei Heads and the Bream Head Scenic Reserve for outstanding walks and panoramic coastal and harbour views.

 Whangarei is a good place to stock up on essential supplies if you’re planning to spend a few days at one of the region’s beaches.
 As an addictively laid-back beach city with plenty to see and great places to stay, you may find yourself sticking around longer than expected.